Vishwa0416/Fitness-Tracker-App-using-Flutter/README.md

 # 🏃‍♂️ Fitness Tracker App

-A Flutter-based fitness tracking app that uses your phone's built-in sensors to monitor steps, estimate distance walked, and support healthy living — without using GPS. 📱💪
+A Flutter-based fitness tracking app that uses your phone's built-in sensors to monitor steps, estimate distance walked, and support healthy living, without using GPS. 📱💪

 ---